machakann/vim-patternjump/README.md

 ------------>#  tail-pattern
 ```

 I guess you have found that the pattern `bar` seems like not useful.
-Alternatively, a pattern `\<\h\k\+\>` is included in default patterns.
+Alternatively, a pattern `\<\h\k*\>` is included in default patterns.
 This pattern matches with a independent word determined by the option 'iskeyword' in a source code.
 Therefore cursor will stop at `let`, `foo`, `bar`.
 I think they are the very what we want to correct when we review a source code in many cases.

 ```vim
 #   #      #    head-pattern